amaurremi/ownership-types/README.md

 memory management:

 Each object is assigned a _stickiness_ degree.
 The stickiness is an overapproximation of the number of references to the object.
 If the object is sticky we can only free it if the object's owner context is `rep` and the object's owner was freed.

+Stickiness forms a partial order as follows:

+`new-object` < `single-variable-assignment` < `sticky`

+and

+`new-object` < `single-field-assignment` < `sticky`

-- When an object is created its stickiness is set to zero.
+- When an object is created its stickiness is set to `new-object`.
-- Whenever there is an assignment to a local variable in which the object appears on the right-hand side, the object stickiness increases by one.
+- Whenever there is an assignment to a local variable in which the object appears on the right-hand side, the object stickiness is increased.
-- If there is an assignment to a field the stickiness increases by two.

-An object can be freed if its stickiness is <= 1, and if the only reference to the object is a variable that is popped from the stack.
+An object can be freed if

+- its stickiness `single-variable-assignment` and the variable it is assigned to got popped from the stack;
+- its stickiness is `single-field-assignment` and the field it is assigned to;
+  got freed;
+- its owner got freed.

 Currently implemented:
 - run-time objects have a stickiness degree;
-- at each assignment the stickiness is increased by a number depending on whether we are assigning to a field or variable;
+- at each assignment the stickiness is increased as described above;
-- when we pop a stack frame, we remove the objects from the store whose stickiness is <= 1.
+- when we pop a stack frame, we remove the objects from the store whose stickiness is `single-variable-assignment`.

 The rest still needs to be implemented, and the current implementation needs to be tested.